Wizardry II: The Knight of Diamonds: Reception

 Softline in 1982 praised Knight of Diamonds' variety of monsters and liked that each level of the dungeon had quests.
 The magazine concluded, "One can only wonder what this amazing duo of Greenberg and Woodhead will do for the next scenario".
 Computer Gaming World in 1991 and 1993 called Wizardry II a "disappointingly weak follow-up", criticizing its small size and noting that the first game was necessary to play.
 The magazine concluded that it was "best for the hard-core fan only".

 Philip L. Wing reviewed Knight of Diamonds in Space Gamer No. 76.
 Wing commented that "I recommend this scenario.
 This is an interesting and challenging adventure for higher-level Wizardry characters."

 Knight of Diamonds was named "Best Adventure Game for Home Computer" at the 1982 Origins Game Fair, defeating Ultima II among other nominees.
 It also received a Certificate of Merit in the category of "1984 Best Computer Adventure" at the 5th annual Arkie Awards.

+Lisa Stevens reviewed the Macintosh version of Wizardry: Knight of Diamonds in White Wolf #26 (April/May, 1991), rating it a 3 out of 5 and stated that "Overall, if you are used to the more sophisticated roleplaying games available for the IBM and other computer systems which cater to game playing, then you will be disappointed with Wizardry and Knight of Diamonds.
+There's just not enough diversity.
+What there is is done well, but I found myself getting bored as the game progressed."